 “I’ve tried to live my life with gratitude,” Moe told The News Tribune’s Larry LaRue in 2015.

 Dick is survived by his wife, Marcia Pinto Moe; children Suzan Stegemoeller, Cynthia Moe-Lobeda, Brian Palmquist and Maren Armour; eight grandchildren; and many extended family members and friends.
 A devoted husband, Dick met Marcia while she also was working at PLU as liaison for the Joffrey Ballet and the pair celebrated their wedding anniversary every month.

-On February 9th, a celebration of life service will be held in Mary Baker Russell Music Center’s Lagerquist Concert Hall at 2 p.m.
+Originally slated for Feb.
+9 until a predicted winter storm forced a reschedule, a celebration of life service will be now held on March 2nd in Mary Baker Russell Music Center’s Lagerquist Concert Hall at 2 p.m.
 Members of the PLU community are invited to come and pay their respects, celebrate Dick’s life and honor his memory.
 Please join us.